Explore essential TradingView indicators for identifying liquidity zones, crucial for effective trading strategies across various markets.

 • Highlights potential reversal or breakout zones.

-• Can be used alongside other technical analysis methods to validate trading setups.
+• Works well alongside other technical‑analysis methods to validate setups.

 Liquidity Levels/Voids (VP) Indicator

-The Liquidity Levels/Voids (VP) indicator provides a detailed mapping of liquidity distributions by highlighting both areas of concentrated liquidity and voids where liquidity is scarce.
-These insights enable traders to identify key market levels and potential price targets, as gaps in liquidity can signal areas of rapid price movement or consolidation.
-This indicator is particularly beneficial for spotting momentum shifts and potential breakouts.
+Liquidity Levels / Voids (VP) provides a detailed mapping of liquidity distributions by highlighting both areas of concentration and voids where liquidity is scarce.
+These insights allow traders to identify key market levels and potential price targets, because gaps in liquidity can foreshadow rapid price movement.
+When used with LuxAlgo’s AI Backtesting Assistant, traders can test whether targeting these levels historically improves entry timing.

 • Key Features:

-• Maps zones of high liquidity alongside areas lacking liquidity.
+• Maps zones of high liquidity alongside areas of scarcity.

 • Helps pinpoint key support and resistance levels.